-The College of Saint Elizabeth encourages students to explore Study Away opportunities and provides assistance in identifying appropriate programs, applying to them, and preparing for a study abroad experience.
+The College of Saint Elizabeth encourages students to explore Study Abroad opportunities and provides assistance in identifying appropriate programs, applying to them, and preparing for a study abroad experience.

-The Study Away program is recommended in particular to students pursuing studies in Foreign Languages and International Studies.
-Click here to learn more about Study Away opportunities at CSE.
+The Study Abroad program is recommended in particular to students pursuing studies in Foreign Languages and International Studies.
+Click here to learn more about Study Abroad opportunities at CSE.

 Educating women to assume leadership roles has long been an important aspect of the College of Saint Elizabeth's Mission.

 The College's Leadership Program serves as a curricular and co-curricular program that brings together specially designed courses in leadership and extra-curricular opportunities that foster the development of specialized knowledge and skills.